In Part 1 I covered cookies and how we track readers, in aggregate but never personally, with them.

 If you let your membership expire, we keep your information on file and send you the monthly digest of new content (unless you unsubscribe using the link at the bottom of all emails) in case you wish to re-join.

-Note that some of your information may remain in our backups for up to two years until said backups are cycled out.
-And, no, we can’t individually remove you from said backups, simply not practical—we backup every day and retain for a year.
+Note that some of your information may remain in our backups for up to five years until said backups are cycled out.
+And, no, we can’t individually remove you from said backups, simply not practical—we backup every day and retain monthly backups for three years.

 Also, our credit card processing and mailing companies have not, at the time of writing, made clear how we can make sure their records are purged of your information.
 I’m fairly sure that will come soon.
 When it does, we will do that too.